-This post concludes our sample schedule and routine series.
-You’ll find developmental milestones of a 2 year old toddler, as well as toys and activities that are perfect for this age.
+This post continues our sample schedule and routine series-find schedules from newborns-preschoolers!
+In this two year old schedule, you’ll find developmental milestones of a 2 year old toddler, as well as toys and activities that are perfect for this age.
 Following, there is a sample schedule that will give you a “typical” structure that you can follow or modify to fit your life and personality (Free to download at the end!).

 Key Elements of a 2 Year Old Schedule

 - Sleep– they may start fighting sleep, but stick to your routine- even if it’s just quiet time in their room for nap.
-13-15 total hours of sleep.
+A 2 year old sleep schedule should equal 13-15 total hours of sleep.
 1 nap around 1pm (lasts 1-2 hours).
-I have bedtime at 7:30, but the ideal window is 6-8pm.
+I have bedtime at 7:30, but the ideal window is sometime between 6-8pm.
 Decide what works for your family and how to get your toddler the hours he needs.

 - Repetition– really need consistency and predictability at this age.
 I often tell Miles what is going to happen after we get out of the car so he knows what is next.

 - Routine– In addition to a daily schedule, routines for common situations are really helpful at this age.
 For example, when Miles walks in the door he has to hang up his coat, take his shoes off and put them in the bin, go potty and wash his hands.
 If I randomly add a task instead of engraining it into a predictable routine, there is more room for protest.
 Good age to add routine cards or checklists.